 (Train assisted to St Albans)

-I think this route is useful because there is not yet a decent train service between Sheffield and Stansted Airport, and the Stansted Express from London’s Liverpool St doesn’t take bikes (although there is a local service that does, and it is rumoured that now that the Stexpress calls at stations en route non-folding bikes have been seen on board – don’t try it if you are late for your plane though) Plus, it’s a nice way to see some of the more pleasant parts of the South East, and might get you in the mood for your cycling holiday.
+I think this route is useful because there is no direct train service between Sheffield and Stansted Airport, and not likely to be.
+Plus, it’s a nice way to see some of the more pleasant parts of the South East, and might get you in the mood for your cycling holiday.

 Take the train to St Albans – this will involve a change of train or two.
-Turn right out of the exit and cross the bridge on Victoria St, then first left left on Ridgmont Rd then left on Grovesnor Rd through the office park.
-Cross London Rd (there is a signal controlled crossing to your right, and take to the cycle path adjacent to Orient Close.
-On the bottom on the left you will find the entrance to the Alban Way (if in doubt ask a local) This is a good quality railway path, part of the National Cycle Network, NCN61 (mudguards recommended).
+Turn right out of the exit and cross the bridge on Victoria St, then first left left on Ridgmont Rd then left on Grosvenor Rd through the office park.
+Cross London Rd (there is a signal controlled crossing to your right) and take to the cycle path adjacent to Orient Close.
+On the bottom on the left you will find the entrance to the Alban Way (if in doubt ask a local) This is a good quality railway path, part of the National Cycle Network, NCN61.
 Continue eastwards for approximately 10 miles, following the signs to pass through Hatfield.
 The Galleria has a coffee shop.

 At the far side of Hatfield, having crossed the railway, look for on the right signs to Mill Green and Museum, and follow the cycle route which runs parallel to the A414, this will take you up to the Queen Elizabeth II Hospital (QE2) where there is a short stretch on quite busy roads.
 Past the hospital, and right at the next roundabout, you will come to the junction with the B195, where there is access to the scenic off-road route which will take you under the A414 and on to Cole Green and Hertford.
 (If you have plenty of time you could follow NCN61 but it goes round the houses a bit. )